L.S.MOBILE INFORMATION SECURITY POLICY

 The Company conducts an accurate and thorough assessment of the potential risks and vulnerabilities of the Personal Data to ensure the confidentiality, integrity, and availability of electronic Personal Data processing.
-The Company applies an annual penetration testing (as further detailed below) and periodic scout reports (e.g., NCC scout and alike) are executed periodically to identify potential security risks, whereas major or critical issues are handled immediately.
-The Company abides by the Company’s Disaster Recovery plan in order to ensure that the Company can cope with a consummation of any disaster and emergencies.
-The Company's servers include an automated back-up procedure.
+The Company applies an annual penetration testing (as further detailed below) and periodic Cloud services Cybersecurity reports are executed periodically to identify potential security risks, whereas major or critical issues are handled immediately.

 Access to the Company’s systems is highly restricted in order to ensure that solely the appropriate prior approved personnel can access or use the Company’s systems.
 Safeguards related to remote access and wireless computing capabilities are in implemented therein.
 Employees are required to comply with the Company’s password policy when composing a password in order to allow strict access or use related to Personal Data all in accordance with position, and solely to the extent such access or use is required.
 There is constant monitoring of the access to the data and the passwords used to gain login access.
 Only very few employees have access to the database which is protected by multiple passwords.